joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 Once a company has captured a significant share of a market, it can be difficult for competitors to gain traction.
 This is because the dominant player is able to use its resources to invest in research and development, marketing, and other activities that allow it to maintain its dominant position.
 Smaller players, on the other hand, may lack the resources to compete effectively.

+## Sales funnel

+A sales funnel, also known as a purchase funnel, is a visual representation of the customer journey from the initial contact with a business or product to the final purchase.
+The funnel is typically divided into several stages, each of which represents a specific step in the customer journey.
+The goal of the sales funnel is to guide potential customers through each stage of the funnel, ultimately resulting in a sale.

+The typical sales funnel consists of four stages:

+* Awareness: This is the stage where potential customers become aware of your product or service.
+This may happen through advertising, social media, or other marketing channels.
+The goal of this stage is to capture the attention of potential customers and encourage them to learn more about your product or service.

+* Interest: In this stage, potential customers begin to show interest in your product or service.
+They may visit your website, read blog posts, or engage with your social media accounts.
+The goal of this stage is to provide valuable information to potential customers and encourage them to engage further with your business.

+* Decision: This is the stage where potential customers begin to consider making a purchase.
+They may request a quote, sign up for a free trial, or contact your sales team for more information.
+The goal of this stage is to provide potential customers with the information they need to make a decision and to address any concerns or objections they may have.

+* Action: This is the final stage of the sales funnel, where potential customers become paying customers.
+They may make a purchase, sign up for a subscription, or become a client.
+The goal of this stage is to make it as easy as possible for potential customers to complete the purchase process and to encourage them to become repeat customers.

+It's important to note that not all potential customers will move through every stage of the sales funnel.
+Some may drop out early in the process, while others may take longer to make a decision.
+The sales funnel is a tool to help businesses understand and optimize the customer journey, but it should be used in conjunction with other marketing and sales strategies.

+## Build-Measure-Learn

+Build-Measure-Learn is a framework used in startup and product development to quickly iterate and improve products based on customer feedback and usage data.
+The approach is based on the lean startup methodology, which emphasizes experimentation, customer validation, and iterative product development to create a product that meets the needs of the target market.

+The Build-Measure-Learn framework consists of three main components:

+* Build: This involves developing a minimum viable product (MVP) or prototype that is designed to address the key assumptions and hypotheses about the target market and user needs.
+The MVP is developed with the aim of quickly testing and validating the assumptions.

+* Measure: This involves collecting data on how users are interacting with the product, measuring key metrics such as engagement, retention, and conversion rates, and analyzing the data to identify insights and patterns.

+* Learn: This involves using the insights gained from measuring the product's performance to inform further iterations of the product, which can then be tested and measured again.

+The Build-Measure-Learn framework emphasizes the importance of rapid experimentation, feedback, and iteration to improve the product's fit with the target market and user needs.
+By continuously testing and improving the product based on user feedback, startups can reduce the risk of developing a product that does not meet the needs of the market and increase the likelihood of success.

+## Vendor lock-in

+Vendor lock-in refers to the situation in which a customer becomes dependent on a particular vendor's products or services and finds it difficult or costly to switch to another vendor.
+This typically occurs when a customer invests heavily in a particular vendor's products or services, and the cost of switching to a competitor is prohibitively high due to the effort, time, and resources required to make the transition.

+Vendor lock-in can occur in various contexts, such as enterprise software, cloud computing, telecommunications, and other technology-related areas.
+Vendors may use various tactics to lock customers in, such as proprietary file formats, specialized hardware, long-term contracts, and lack of interoperability with other vendors' products.

+Vendor lock-in can have a number of negative consequences for customers.
+For example, they may be forced to pay higher prices for products or services than they would if they had more choices, and they may be limited in terms of the features and functionality available to them.
+Additionally, vendor lock-in can make it more difficult for customers to innovate or stay competitive, as they may be constrained by the limitations of the vendor's products or services.

+To avoid vendor lock-in, customers may choose to adopt open standards and open source solutions that allow for greater flexibility and interoperability with other vendors' products.
+They may also negotiate contracts that allow for more flexibility and less long-term commitment to a particular vendor.
+In general, it is important for customers to carefully consider the potential risks of vendor lock-in when selecting vendors and products.

 ## Company leadership roles